gvwilson/thirdbit/src/fiction/makers-return/index.md

     -   Knocks over the schoolhouse (which Sindy doesn't mind)
 -   Sindy taunts Patient and gets the bot to chase her
 -   Beevy, Dockety, Blazes, and Nash bring it down
+-   Then Nash knocks out Blazes
--   Then Nash takes the robot control helmet from Violet
+    -   Takes the robot control helmet from Violet
--   Uses it to revive Z40 and Z51 and head for the downed ship
+    -   Uses it to revive Z40 and Z51
+    -   Plans to destroy the Makers in order to ensure that the hybrids will remain free
+    -   Heads for the downed ship riding Z40

 ### Chapter 20: Violet

--   Dockety gives Violet a ride to the ship (chasing Nash and the war machines)
+-   Dockety gives Violet a ride to the ship (chasing Nash and Z40/Z51)
 -   Violet boards the ship while Dockety distracts Nash and Z40/Z51
--   Warns Doctor Meadows
--   Discovers that the doctor is an AI
+-   Warns Doctor Meadows, only to discover that the doctor is an AI
     -   Only she and Lawson actually woke up
     -   André is still frozen and in virtual
 -   Doctor Meadows takes over the thing with the tentacles
-    -   A one-way trip
--   Defeats Nash and Z40/Z51
+-   Defeats Nash and Z40/Z51, but loses "herself" in the process due to its countermeasures
+    -   Last words are, "I'm so proud of you."

 ### Epilog

--   Dockety takes what's left of Patient to the Tailor for mending
+-   Dockety has taken what's left of Patient to the Tailor for mending
+    -   "We mend broken things if we can."
+-   Lawson is retrieved
+    -   He, Sindy, Violet, and Mayor Lupus are together on the bridge of the ark
+    -   Lawson says it was so confused in the end: people fighting each other, AIs, hybrids
+    -   He hopes they can do better this time
+    -   He doesn't know how many other ships are still out there, but they'll start with this one
 -   André and the other human children wake up into a strange new world